EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 ~~~~~~~~~
 * Simulate a network of 6000 excitatory and 1500 inhibitory neurons.
 Set the following parameters: poisson_rate = 35*b2.Hz, g=7.8.
 In which state is this network?

 * What would be the population activity caused by the external input only?
 We can simulate this.
 Run a simulation of the same network, but disable the recurrent feedback: simulate_brunel_network(...,w0=0.*b2.mV, w_external = LIF_spiking_network.SYNAPTIC_WEIGHT_W0).
+The figure below shows a simulation of a network in the synchronous regular (SR) state.

 * Explain why the non-recurrent network shows a strong synchronization in the beginning and why this synchronization fades out.

+* The non recurrent network is strongly synchronized in the beginning.
+Is the connected network simply "locked" to this initial synchronization?
+You can falsify this hypothesis by initializing each neuron in the network with a random vm.
+Run the simulation with `random_vm_init=True` to see how the synchronization emerges over time (see figure below).

 .. figure:: exc_images/Brunel_Synchronization.png
    :align: center

-   Simulation with random v_m initialization.
-The synchronization of the neurons is not just an artefact of the shared initial conditions, but emerges over time.
+   Simulation of an SR network with random v_m initialization.
+The neurons become synchronized

+   The synchronization of the neurons is not a residue of the shared initial conditions, but emerges over time.